scottbateman/pei-energy-feedback-thingy/README.md

 ----------------------------
 ### Installing a new Wireless Network Manager

 I have had a problem with getting the wireless adapter to connect to both my home and the University networks using the default wireless service in Raspbian.
-The only, and probably the easiest, way to get around this is to install a new wireless networking service called, wicd.
+The the easiest way I found to get around this was to install a new wireless networking service called, wicd.
 To do this just run the following at the command prompt:

 ```bash
 sudo apt-get update